1. Osome Blog Hong Kong

 What Are the Penalties for Late Filing of Documents?

-All companies incorporated in Hong Kong are required to do Annual Filing of certain documents every year.
+All companies registered in Hong Kong are required to do Annual Filing of certain documents every year.
 The deadlines set for filing are different for each document.

 You will usually need to file your documents by a fixed time, either by a particular date or months after the date of incorporation.
 However, business owners are often so busy with business engagement that they forget about the deadlines.